 “The case has come to one of the saddest conclusions possible and has been absolutely heartbreaking,” the chief said.
 “To Alexis’ family, our hearts go out to you.
 I am so truly sorry that we could not provide you with a better ending.”

-Clark Atlanta President George French Jr. sent a letter to the university family expressing his condolences.
+Clark Atlanta President George French Jr. sent a letter Friday to the university family expressing his condolences and said extra counselors would be provided.

 “Our deepest prayers and thoughts are with her family,” French wrote.
 “Tonight we mourn together.”

-CNN’s Justin Gamble, Tina Burnside and Darran Simon contributed to this report.
+CNN’s Hollie Silverman and Artemis Moshtaghian contributed to this report.